sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - draft-senseml-reference-introduction.md

 Examples
 ====

  The following image shows a "config".
 A "config" is a collection of SenseML preprocessors, fields, and other configurations that you use for extracting from a group of similar documents in bulk.
-Configs can be highly specific to a type of document, in which case you genearlly use layout-based extraction methods, or LLM-based and generalized for a long tail of documents.
+Configs can be highly specific to a type of document, in which case use layout-based extraction methods, or LLM-based and generalized for a long tail of documents.
 For example you could write a, `boa_consolidated_statements`  config using layout based methods like Row, Region, and Checkbox, or you could write a  `generalized_bank_statements` config that uses LLM-based methods like Table and List .

 For an overview of the elements of a config, see the following example: